Amy Alexander (artist): Biography

-Amy Alexander is active across the digital arts, playing a leading role in shaping the domains of software art and live coding.
+Alexander is a digital artist, in the areas of software art and live coding.
 Her works have been exhibited and performed at museums, festivals, and conferences including the Whitney Museum, Transmediale, Ars Electronica, and SIGGRAPH.
 She has also performed in non-art venues including nightclubs and street performances.

 Alexander's first widely exhibited new media work was the net art project, The Multi-Cultural Recycler (1996/7), which was nominated for a Webby Award in 1999.
 She then developed the plagiarist.org website, which was known for its humorous projects related to Internet culture.
-Her more recent work has been in video installation and visual performance, most notably SVEN, Discotrope: The Secret Nightlife of Solar Cells with Annina Ruest and CyberSpaceLand.
-She has also written texts on historical and contemporary audiovisual performance, including a chapter in the See This Sound compendium.
+Since 2012, her work has been in video installation and visual performance, most notably SVEN, Discotrope: The Secret Nightlife of Solar Cells with Annina Ruest and CyberSpaceLand.
+She has also written texts on historical and contemporary audiovisual performance, including a chapter in the volume of the book See This Sound - Audiology, called Compendium.

+Notable works

+In 2005, Alexander's piece theBot was included in an exhibit at the New Museum in New York City, as part of 40 works selected by Rhizome, an organization and platform for Internet art.
+In 2022, Alexander's What the robot saw, a continuously updated livestream of "low engagement" YouTube videos and channels, was included in the Rencontres d'Arles film festival in Berlin, Germany and Paris, France.
+The livestream grabbed clips of videos with no or few views and added machine-generated subtitles.

 Education

 Alexander attended Rowan University from 1988–1991 and received her BA in Communications: Radio/TV/Film.
-She was also actively involved in the Cinema Workshop club and Rowan Radio 89.7 WGLS-FM.
-She then attended the California Institute of the Arts from 1993–1996, and received her MFA in Film/Video and New Media.
+She then attended the California Institute of the Arts from 1993 to 1996, and received her MFA in Film/Video and New Media.